notesofcliff/delve/src/home/doc/admin/Installation_and_Setup.md

 ./python/$PYTHON_VERSION/python ./service.py /?
 ```

-### Installing Flashlight Supervisor Service on Other Platforms
+### Installing Delve Supervisor Service on Other Platforms
 This feature is coming soon.
-Until then, please consult your operating system's documentation for information on hosting services (Systemd, etc.) to have Flashlight automatically started and monitored.
+Until then, please consult your operating system's documentation for information on hosting services (Systemd, etc.) to have Delve automatically started and monitored.

 ---